+- Spring term: Wednesday January 15, 2020 - Summer term: Wednesday May 6, 2020

-• Fall term: Wednesday November 1, 2017 • Spring term: Wednesday March 7, 2018 • Summer term: Wednesday June 27, 2018 Ref.
-ISD- Volume 7 | No. 4 | 2018-2019 westfield.education Note: Students are encouraged to apply as early as possible.
+• Fall term: Wednesday September 9, 2020

+Note: Students are encouraged to apply as early as possible.
 There is a limited number of scholarships that will be awarded to qualified applicants on a first come, first serve basis.

 There will be no exceptions.
 Applications must be postmarked by the above dates.

+Assistantships

-Assistantships Postgraduate degree students may apply for assistantships in support of development of publishing and / or research contribution while developing their final project or business plan.
+Postgraduate degree students may apply for assistantships in support of development of publishing and / or research contribution while developing their final project or business plan.
 Credit hours will be awarded for assistantships on a case - by- case basis.

 Assistantships are not payment for services rendered.

 Assistantships will be realizable upon acceptance of the project proposal by the school.

+Student Affairs

-Student Affairs Student Code of Conduct and Responsibility Given the nature of the online program, The Business School reserves its right to deny access to the program to those participants who demonstrate a behavior that impacts (negatively) the well functioning of classes, forums and carry out activities contrary to the following code of conduct.
-It is of particular importance to strictly respect the methodology provided by the Business School, and, given the specific characteristics of online education; a bad practice in the follow up of such methodology distorts and alters the well functioning of the course.
+Student Code of Conduct and Responsibility

+Given the nature of the online program, WBS reserves its right to deny access to the program to those participants who demonstrate a behavior that impacts (negatively) the well functioning of classes, forums and carry out activities contrary to the following code of conduct.

+It is of particular importance to strictly respect the methodology provided by WBS, and, given the specific characteristics of online education; a bad practice in the follow up of such methodology distorts and alters the well functioning of the course.

-The student must always and in any case observe the directions set by the Business School and conduct a personal work both in the study of lectures and in the resolution of exercises, analysis and case debates.
+The student must always and in any case observe the directions set by WBS and conduct a personal work both in the study of lectures and in the resolution of exercises, analysis and case debates.
 The learning method and skill development requires that the student develops its creative capacities both in conducting the completion of exercises and case analysis as well as in the fulfillment of the Final Postgraduate Project without requesting outside aid or cooperation.

-With regards to the use of the class forums in the various courses or Project groups where the student is assigned or direct questions to faculty members, the student should limit him or herself to the objectives set by the Business School, such as debating the subjects included in the education program and the exchange of ideas regarding the subject being taught with other peers.
+With regards to the use of the class forums in the various courses or Project groups where the student is assigned or direct questions to faculty members, the student should limit him or herself to the objectives set by WBS, such as debating the subjects included in the education program and the exchange of ideas regarding the subject being taught with other peers.

 It is specifically forbidden: